dloubser1/Milestone-3/index.md

 ### Ideas for Alternative Designs

-* User Story 1: As a student, I want to type out my notes so that my notes are orderly and easy to read.
+* **User Story 1**: As a student, I want to type out my notes so that my notes are orderly and easy to read.
 Ideas:

      - Keep with the zoom design and have tools and options available at the bottom